lytedev/deno-netlify-ddns/readme.md

   - This way if your envs (or logs?) leak your passwords aren't hosed
     - But seriously, just use globally unique passwords for each user here
       - But also these should definitely be hashed
-- Endpoints and/or UI for persistent modification, importing, and exporting of the Users and Mappings by admins
-  - This way you don't have to copy/paste the envvars from the little textbox in Deno Deploy
-    - How/where to persist that makes sense?
-      - Ideally, Deno Deploy gave me a bucket to put secret files in
-        - Might be possible to have it post the envvars to Deno Deploy?